jdholtz/i3-restore/CONFIGURATION.md

 To restore subprocesses correctly, each subprocess command is saved in a separate script.
 When i3-restore attempts to restore your session, it will set an environment variable (`I3_RESTORE_SUBPROCESS_SCRIPT`) pointing to the path of the script and execute the command to launch your terminal.
 To have the subprocess script execute, you need to add a line in your shell's rcfile to correctly execute it.
-Here is an example of what this line looks like for bash:
+Here is an example of what this line looks like for Bash:
 ```bash
 trap 'unset I3_RESTORE_SUBPROCESS_SCRIPT' SIGINT # Unset the variable on Ctrl+C as well
 [[ -n $I3_RESTORE_SUBPROCESS_SCRIPT ]] && "${I3_RESTORE_SUBPROCESS_SCRIPT}" && unset I3_RESTORE_SUBPROCESS_SCRIPT